YooUp/RS232-Monitor-Database/README.md

 If the monitor you want to work on is not in the database, please share the RS232 codes with us by adding it:

 - Fork
 - Create a new json file in the [following directory](https://github.com/YooUp/RS232-Monitor-Commands/tree/master/database/monitors).
-Make sure that the structure is correct.
+Make sure that the structure is correct
 - Commit
 - Pull request

 #### Fix/Add RS232 codes

-It can happen that some RS232 are wrong or missing.
+Some RS232 codes could be wrong or missing.
 If so, you can help us to fix it:

 - Fork
 - Edit the json file corresponding to your monitor